at-github/nvim/README.md

 - [X] barbar
   - [X] use tab instead classic buffer
   - [X] visual order cycling
-  Using only buffer & no vim tab make it ok, but have to quit exlicitly the last buffer
+  Using only buffer & no vim tab make it OK, but have to quit explicitly the last buffer
 - [X] switch dark / light theme
-- [X] succed to put plugin config in a separate file
+- [X] succeed to put plug-in config in a separate file
 - [X] pair
 - [X] visual search
 - [X] Visual status bar
-- [X] markdown ? not easy for code blocks
+- [X] markdown ?
+Not easy for code blocks
-  - Finally no plugin for markdown, the visual out of the box suit to me.
+  - Finally no plug-in for markdown, the visual out of the box suit to me.
-  Just add goyo, having a clear space when i'm not coding
+  Just add goyo, having a clear space when I'm not coding
 - [X] ~~like ctrlp~~ telescope
 - [X] indent setting by language
 - [X] jump chunk to chunk